ogata-k/fakes-gen-cli/README.md

 ## support fake option
 ### With other option
-    // "sep" is separator for data generated as each "options" Join(sep, options),
+    // "sep" is separator for data generated as each "options"
+    // not support Join option's nest and name's furigana Join(sep, options),

 ### Fixed user data